PoorRican/react-bio-sequence-viewer/FUTURE.md

     - shifting of `linked` is not correct
     - If there are multiple linked lists, all linked features are dragged
     - Drag background (`feature-group`) along with features
-    -

 # Program Features

-## Feature View
+## Feature Overview
 ### Improvements
 - Stylize feature dialog
-- Show/hilight features based on regions and complexes
+- Show/highlight features based on regions and complexes
     - Ability to edit/modify regions
 - Ability to zoom-in and navigate regions and complexes
     - Show breadcrumbs